mkingsnorth/starship_generator_docs/docs/controls.rst

 UV Project modifier
 ************************************************************

 This adds a rudimentary UV Map.
-The UV map created will contain overlaps and it is recommended to collapse the modifiers on an object and use a function such as |UV Smart Project|.
+The UV map created will contain overlaps and it is recommended to collapse the modifiers on an object and use a function such as |UV Smart Project|, especially when exporting.

 .. |UV Smart Project| raw:: html